NATALI-SHEMTOV/NATALI-SHEMTOV/README.md

   - High level mathematics
   - AI tools to integrate in my workflows
   - Always working and learning to improve on my craft

+- I have a deep love for acquiring new technical skills and mastering the latest tools!

 - 📫 How to reach me: *natalillev@gmail.com*

+- Check my personal site: https://natali-lev.github.io/Personal-Portfolio/

 ## Stats